 As a venue operator, we generate revenue primarily from the sale of concessions, parking, premium seating, rental income, venue sponsorships and ticket rebates or service charges earned on tickets sold through our internal ticketing operations or by third parties under ticketing agreements.
-In our amphitheaters, the sale of concessions is outsourced and we receive a share of the net revenue from the concessionaire, which is recorded in revenue with no significant direct operating expenses associated with it.
+In our amphitheaters, the sale of concessions is outsourced and we receive a share of the net revenue from the concessionaire, which is recorded in revenue with no significant associated direct operating expenses.
 Revenue generated from venue operations typically has a higher margin than promotion revenue and therefore typically has a more direct relationship to changes in operating income.

-As a festival producer, we typically book artists, secure festival sites, provide for third-party production services, sell tickets and advertise events to attract fans.
-We also provide or arrange for third-parties to provide operational services as needed such as concessions, merchandising and security.
+As a festival promoter, we typically book artists, secure festival sites, provide for third-party production services, sell tickets and advertise events to attract fans.
+We also provide or arrange for third parties to provide operational services as needed such as concessions, merchandising and security.
 We earn revenue from the sale of tickets and typically pay artists a fixed guaranteed amount.
 We also earn revenue from the sale of concessions, camping fees, festival sponsorships and ticket rebates or service charges earned on tickets sold.
 For each event, we either use a festival site we own or rent a third-party festival site.
 Revenue is generally impacted by the number of events, volume of ticket sales and ticket prices.
 Event costs such as artist fees and production service expenses are included in direct operating expenses and are typically substantial in relation to the revenue.
 Since the artist fees are typically fixed guarantees for these events, significant increases or decreases in festival promotion revenue will generally result in comparable changes to operating income.

 Ticketing.
-Our Ticketing segment is primarily an agency business that sells tickets for events on behalf of its clients and retains a fixed fee or a percentage of the total convenience charge and order processing fee for its services.
+Our Ticketing segment is primarily an agency business that sells tickets for events on behalf of our clients and retains a fee, or "service charge", for these services.
 We sell tickets for our events and also for third-party clients across multiple live event categories, providing ticketing services for leading arenas, stadiums, amphitheaters, music clubs, concert promoters, professional sports franchises and leagues, college sports teams, performing arts venues, museums and theaters.
 We sell tickets through websites, mobile apps, ticket outlets and telephone call centers.
-During the year ended December 31, 2014, we sold 69%, 18%, 9% and 4% of primary tickets through these channels, respectively.
+During the year ended December 31, 2015, we sold 69%, 21%, 7% and 3% of primary tickets through these channels, respectively.
 Our Ticketing segment also manages our online activities including enhancements to our websites and bundled product offerings.
-During 2014, our Ticketing business generated approximately \$1.6 billion, or 22.7%, of our total revenue, which excludes the face value of tickets sold.
-Through all of our ticketing services, we sold 154 million tickets in 2014 on which we were paid fees for our services.
-In addition, approximately 300 million tickets in total were sold using our Ticketmaster systems, through season seat packages and our venue clients' box offices, for which we do not receive a fee.
+During 2015, our Ticketing business generated approximately \$1.6 billion, or 22.6%, of our total revenue, which excludes the face value of tickets sold.
+Through all of our ticketing services, we sold 160 million tickets in 2015 on which we were paid fees for our services.
+In addition, approximately 297 million tickets in total were sold using our Ticketmaster systems, through season seat packages and our venue clients' box offices, for which we do not receive a fee.
 Our ticketing sales are impacted by fluctuations in the availability of events for sale to the public, which may vary depending upon event scheduling by our clients.
+As ticket sales increase, related ticketing operating income generally increases as well.